-The 1st episode of the European Conference 2020 took place on August 31.
-Under the theme of “Culture’s place in our lives”, Nicolas Barbieri, Mafalda Damaso, Anne Torreggiani, Alessandra Gariboldi, Valentina Montalto, Jordi Pascual and Lene Struck-Madsen shared with all the participants their thoughts and reflections on topics such as new cultural formats, the transition to digital cultural experiences, inequalities, cultural participation, cultural needs of citizens, the role of local governments in leading change in culture, or the importance of co-designing cultural policies from a cross-sectoral approach.
+The 1st episode of the European Conference took place on August 31.
+Under the theme of “Culture’s place in our lives” Nicolas Barbieri, Mafalda Damaso, Anne Torreggiani and Alessandra Gariboldi (chair) shared with all the participants their thoughts and reflections on the topic.

-Policy-makers should put at the heart of cultural policies the necessity of working on equity.
-Therefore, cultural policy agenda has to take into account cultural needs of individuals and communities as the only way to face inequalities and share diversity.
+Nevertheless, digital means are not a panacea, and due to the digital divide new forms of social and cultural inequalities arise.
+Therefore, policy-makers should put at the heart of cultural policies the necessity of working on equity, taking into account the cultural needs of individuals and communities.
+This is the only way to face inequalities and share diversity.

 The humanity is facing an enormous challenge.
-The COVID-19 crisis has an impact in all dimensions of our lives but is hitting the cultural life of our communities very severely.
-Because of this, Jordi Pascual identified the COVID-19 crisis as an invitation to get out of our comfort zone.
-As mentioned before, cities can have a prominent role in leading change and consequently he talked about the cultural mobilization of cities and local governments in the COVID-19 crisis
+COVID-19 crisis has an impact in all dimensions of our lives but is hitting the cultural life of our communities very severely.
+However, cultural sector needs to think culture beyond the emergency by linking culture to the big societal challenges.

 You can see the session in our Vimeo channel.